gordonbanderson/docker-dev-environment/README.md

 * foodkit.cw - this is the consumer web app
 * foodkit.redis - redis server, for caching and sessions
 * foodkit.beanstalk - beanstalkd server for queue mangagement
-* foodkit.db - postgresql server and database @todo Change data to be persisted?
+* foodkit.db - postgresql server

+Note that the postgresql database is persisted outside of the foodkit.db and will survive a rebuild.

 ###Starting Foodkit Containers
 ```